 This is an experience of comfortable off-track travelling.
 Just one of many highlights.

-Today we participate in our second hands-on workshop using natural dyes on cotton and silk at a small village, where we also have lunch and plenty of time to explore this attractive location.
+Today we participate in our second hands-on workshop using natural dyes on cotton at this small village.
+Village women are happy to show their weavings for you to purchase, directly from the weaver.
+We have lunch and plenty of time to explore this attractive location.

 All good things do end.
 Today we conclude our program with a transfer to Luang Prabang airport.
-From here you can return home, via Vientiane, or continue with any additional travel you would like arranged for you, such as to the surrounding countries.
+From here you can return home, travel on to Vientiane, or continue with any additional travel you would like arranged for you, such as to the surrounding countries.

-Intentionally Different trusts this program suits your interest.
+Valerie, and Intentionally Different Travel trusts this program suits your interest.
 Please do not hesitate to ask any questions.

 The trip price includes: